 \subsubsection{Boolean Constraint Transformation}

-In a similar manner to the penalty-MM-based algorithm used in Section III-B, we handle the Boolean constraint by relaxing the binary variable $\mathbf{S}_{\mathrm{W}}$ to a continuous domain and incorporating a penalty term into the objective function.
-As a result of this relaxation, the original Boolean constraint in \eqref{eq:original_problem_SEM_R_b} is substituted by tackling the following optimization problem
+Again, as with the penalty-MM-based algorithm in Section III-B, we handle the Boolean constraint by relaxing the binary variable $\mathbf{S}_{\mathrm{W}}$ to be continuous and incorporating a penalty term into the objective function.
+As a result, the original Boolean constraint in \eqref{eq:original_problem_SEM_R_b} is replaced by the following optimization problem:

 where $\mathbf{s}_{\mathrm{W}}\triangleq\mathrm{vec}(\mathbf{S}_{\mathrm{W}})\in\mathbb{R}^{PN}$ and $\varrho_{2}$ is the penalty parameter.